 The Holy Month - Fasting during the month of Ramadan is the 4th pillar of Islam.
 This month, which is the 9th month of the Islamic calendar, marks the period in which the Prophet Mohammad (PBUH) received his Quranic revelation in the year 610 C.E.
 Muslims, who are able and healthy, fast from dawn until sunset, after which they break their fast with a meal known as iftar.
-Ramadan in 2017 will start on May 26th and end on June 25th (depends on lunar moon sightings).
+Ramadan in 2019 is expected to start on May 5th and end on June 4th (depends on lunar moon sightings).

 The Eating, The Drinking, and The Smoking - During the month, Muslims abstain from eating, drinking, and smoking (and other things) until the sun sets.
 So, during the day, eating, drinking, and smoking are strictly prohibited in public areas.
 For those who aren't fasting, there are many restaurants in Dubai open for takeaway and/or dine-in.
 This applies to many cafes, restaurants, and even food courts in malls.
 You may have to sit in a shaded area, or order your meals to go, but the option and food are available.

 The Iftars and The Suhoors - The meal which you break your fasting with is called an iftar.
 And if you've been around in Dubai during Ramadan, you'll know that there are endless options to choose from.
 Many places offer all-you-can-eat buffets at set prices hosted in traditional Arabian tents which are quite an experience.
 You can even visit such tents later in the evening for a lighter Suhoor meal.
 Some of the more popular spots fill up pretty quick, so make sure to reserve as early as possible.